oss-review-toolkit/ort/docs/config-file-ort-yml.md

 ### When to Use License Choices

 For multi-licensed dependencies a specific license can be selected.
-The license choice can be applied to a package.
+The license choice can be applied to a package or globally to an SPDX expression in the project.
 A choice is only valid for licenses combined with the SPDX operator `OR`.
 The choices are applied in the evaluator, and the reporter to the effective license of a package, which is calculated by the chosen [LicenseView](../model/src/main/kotlin/licenses/LicenseView.kt).